VIT-AP University

-VIT-AP University (VIT-AP), also known as Vellore Institute of Technology, Andhra Pradesh or VIT University, Andhra Pradesh, is a state private university located in Inavolu, Amaravati, the capital of Andhra Pradesh, India.
+Vellore Institute of Technology, Andhra Pradesh (VIT-AP) University is a state private university located in Amaravati, the capital of Andhra Pradesh, India.
 The university was established in 2017 by the Vellore Institute of Technology through the Andhra Pradesh Private Universities (Establishment and Regulation) Act, 2016.

 The institution offers 19 Undergraduate, 4 Postgraduate, 4 Integrated, 4 dual and 16 Research programs.

 History

 The foundation stone was laid by chief minister Nara Chandrababu Naidu on November 3, 2016, at Ainavolu as a part of a new education district in the planned capital.
 The state government of Andhra Pradesh had allocated 200 acre of land for the Vellore Institute of Technology, Andhra Pradesh campus in Amaravati.

 The Campus was inaugurated on Nov 28th, 2017 by former Vice President of India, Venkaiah Naidu, along with the chief minister opening two newly constructed blocks.

 Campus

 VIT-AP University is located near Amaravati, the capital of Andhra Pradesh, about 18 km from Vijayawada Junction railway station and 35 km from Guntur.
 There is one main entrance to the 200 acre campus.

 The institute has a gymnasium, as well as facilities and grounds for both indoor and outdoor sports.
 There are multi-cuisine food courts, medical centers, guest houses, mini multi-purpose halls, and more.